atrosekta/rust-electrical-wiki/content/powerdistribution.md

 ![](images/image127.png)

-A power bus is a group of components with the sole purpose of directing the flow of electricity to different circuits that perform specific tasks such as auto turrets or lighting.
+A power bus is a single or group of components with the sole purpose of directing the flow of electricity to different circuits that perform specific tasks such as auto turrets or lighting.
 This is a lot like the breaker panel or fuse panel you have in your home for your electricity.
 Each breaker or fuse is dedicated for a specific room or purpose, like the fridge, furnace, bedrooms or garage.
-A power bus also helps prioritize the order in which circuits receive power.
-In the event you are producing less power then you need, you have built in control over which circuit is last to go offline.
-We have 3 types of power buses, fixed, dynamic and configurable.
+These breakers or fuses limit how much power each circuit can use and in Rust, this is no different.
+Instead of breakers or fuses, its Electrical Branches and Splitters.

+ The most difficult part of deciding how to distribute power is knowing how the components that are specifically made for this job function.
+There are 2 main components, the Electrical Branch and the Splitter and its recommended reading about them specifically in the Power Distribution section under Component Details.
+There are 3 types of power buses, fixed, dynamic and configurable.

 ---